 Income Tax Calculator

 The Income Tax Calculator estimates the refund or potential owed amount on a federal tax return.
-It is mainly intended for residents of the U.S. and is based on the tax brackets of 2018 and 2019 (Tax Cuts and Jobs Act or Trump's Tax Plan).
-The 2019 tax values can be used for 1040-ES estimation, planning ahead, or comparison.
+It is mainly intended for residents of the U.S. and is based on the tax brackets of 2020 and 2021.
+The 2021 tax values can be used for 1040-ES estimation, planning ahead, or comparison.

 In order to find an estimated tax refund or due, it is first necessary to determine a proper taxable income.
 It is possible to use W-2 forms as a reference for filling out the input fields.
 Relevant W-2 boxes are displayed to the side if they can be taken from the form.
 Taking gross income, subtract deductions and exemptions such as contributions to a 401(k) or pension plan.
 The resulting figure should be the taxable income amount.